 INDONESIAN COFFEE HISTORY

 Coffee was introduced by the Dutch East Indies trading Company at the beginning of the 17th century.
 Colonialists planted the Typica and bourbon varieties in northern Sumatra (Aceh) to meet Europe’s ever-growing demand for coffee.
-Nowadays, Indonesia is the world’s third largest coffee produce.
+Nowadays, Indonesia is the world’s third largest coffee producer.